Monorail: Magnetic levitation

 Magnetic levitation train (maglev) systems such as the German Transrapid were built as straddle-type monorails.
 The Shanghai Maglev Train runs in commercial operation at 430 km/h, and there are also slower maglev monorails intended for urban transport in Japan (Linimo), Korea (Incheon Airport Maglev) and China (Beijing Subway Line S1 and the Changsha Maglev Express).
 However, it is argued that the larger width of the guideway for the maglevs makes it not legitimate to be called monorails.

 Switching

-Some early monorails (notably the suspended monorail at Wuppertal, Germany) have a design that makes it difficult to switch from one line to another.
-Some other monorails avoid switching as much as possible by operating in a continuous loop or between two fixed stations, as in the Seattle Center Monorail.

-Current monorails are capable of more efficient switching than in the past.
-With suspended monorails, switching may be accomplished by moving flanges inside the beamway to shift trains to one line or another.